WenJyeChai/Image_Processing_Coursework/README.md

-Coursework: “Extracting & Analyzing Cell Nuclei”
+# Coursework: “Extracting & Analyzing Cell Nuclei”

-Name : Chai Wen Jye
+- Name : Chai Wen Jye
-Student ID : 20113681
+- Student ID : 20113681
-Module : COMP2032 - Introduction to Image Processing
+- Module : COMP2032 - Introduction to Image Processing
-Module Convenor : Dr. Amr Ahmed
+- Module Convenor : Dr. Amr Ahmed

+# Objective

+- Design a solution, and implment it in a Matlab program, that accpets a microscopic images as an input and outputs:

+	- Binary image marking regions corresponding to nuclei.
+	- Total count of nuclei detected in each image.
+	- Analysis of the detected nuclei regarding their sizes, shapes and signal intensity

+# Instruction
 To run the Matlab code:

 1) Unzip and extract the repositories into preferred directories